-IV Sedation Dentistry – Corbin, KY
+IV Sedation Dentistry Corbin

 Delivering Dentistry You Need in a Comfortable Manner

 If you feel uncomfortable or fearful when you visit the dentist, you are not alone.
 Dental phobia affects millions of Americans, which often keeps them from getting the dental care they need.
 Unfortunately, a vicious cycle is created the more you avoid the dentist because your problems become more significant.
-Then when you need a complicated treatment procedure to restore your oral health, it creates more anxiety.
+Then, when you need a complicated treatment procedure to restore your oral health, it creates more anxiety.

 Who Is a Candidate for IV Sedation?

-• Patients with certain issues such as a bad gag reflex or inability to sit comfortably for long periods of time.
+• Patients with certain issues, such as a bad gag reflex or inability to sit comfortably for long periods of time.

 • Patients who historically have trouble getting numb.